- jMeter Tutorial

 Load Test − This test is basically used for testing the system under the top load it was designed to operate under.

 Stress Test − This test is an attempt to break the system by overwhelming its resources.

 JMeter is a software that can perform load test, performance-oriented business (functional) test, regression test, etc., on different protocols or technologies.

 Stefano Mazzocchi of the Apache Software Foundation was the original developer of JMeter.
 He wrote it primarily to test the performance of Apache JServ (now called as Apache Tomcat project).
 Apache later redesigned JMeter to enhance the GUI and to add functional testing capabilities.

 JMeter is a Java desktop application with a graphical interface that uses the Swing graphical API.
 It can therefore run on any environment / workstation that accepts a Java virtual machine, for example − Windows, Linux, Mac, etc.

 Web − HTTP, HTTPS sites 'web 1.0' web 2.0 (ajax, flex and flex-ws-amf)

 Messaging Oriented service via JMS

-JMeter can load and performance test many different server types: Web - HTTP, HTTPS, SOAP, Database via JDBC, LDAP, JMS, Mail - POP3
+JMeter can conduct load and performance test for many different server types − Web - HTTP, HTTPS, SOAP, Database via JDBC, LDAP, JMS, Mail - POP3, etc.

-It is platform-independent tool.
+It is a platform-independent tool.
 On Linux/Unix, JMeter can be invoked by clicking on JMeter shell script.
-On Windows it can be invoked by starting the jmeter.bat file.
+On Windows, it can be invoked by starting the jmeter.bat file.